Polymer/pwa-starter-kit/building-and-deploying.md

 ## Service Worker
 A Service Worker is loaded and registered in the [`index.html`](https://github.com/Polymer/pwa-starter-kit/blob/master/index.html#L68) file.
 However, during development (to make debugging easier), the Service Worker does not actually exist, and only a [stub](https://github.com/Polymer/pwa-starter-kit/blob/master/service-worker.js) file is used.

-The production time Service Worker is automatically created during build time, i.e. by running `npm run build:static` or `npm run build:prpl-server`.
+The production time Service Worker is automatically created during build time, i.e. by running `npm run build` or `npm run build:static`.
 This file is generated based on the [`polymer.json`](https://github.com/Polymer/pwa-starter-kit/blob/master/polymer.json) configuration file, and you can find it under each of the build directories:

 ```
 build/